Background:

 This policy applies to complaints of sexual violence that have occurred on the JRS College of Business and Health Care Inc. (hereafter called JRS College) campus or at one of our events and involves our students.

-Private Career College like JRS College is committed to providing its students with an educational environment free from sexual violence and treating its students who report incidents of sexual violence with dignity and respect.
+Private Career College like JRS College of Business and Health Care is committed to providing its students with an educational environment free from sexual violence and treating its students who report incidents of sexual violence with dignity and respect.

 The person accused of engaging in sexual violence will be referred to as the “Respondent” and the person making the allegation as the “Complainant”.